MorvanZhou/pytorch-A3C/README.md

 and [there](https://github.com/ShangtongZhang/DeepRL)).
 They are great but too complicated to dig into the code.
 Therefore, this is my motivation to write my simple example codes.

+BTW, if you are interested to learn Pytorch, [there](https://github.com/MorvanZhou/PyTorch-Tutorial) is my simple tutorial code with many visualizations.
+I also made the tensorflow tutorial (same as pytorch) available in [here](https://github.com/MorvanZhou/Tensorflow-Tutorial).

 ## Codes & Results

 * [shared_adam.py](/shared_adam.py): optimizer that shares its parameters in parallel